 - Please see the Nursing Education Track Guide for more details on course formats and sample plans of study.

 - Admission to the Nursing Education track is offered for Fall, Spring, and Summer terms.

 - Application deadlines:

-- Admission notifications are sent out 2-3 weeks after your completed application (including transcripts and recommendations) is received.
+- Admission notifications are sent out approximately three to four weeks after your completed application (including transcripts and recommendations) is received.

 - You can find detailed application instructions by clicking the Apply Now button at right.